Jackson Hole Traveler - Visitor Guide

 18, 2025/ Snake River Brewing Cornhole Tournaments on the lawn - From 4-8 p.m.; $10 cash entry per player

 20, 2025/ Oktoberfest in Teton Village - A new fall tradition filled with Bavarian cheer.
-From noon-8 p.m., enjoy activities, delicious food and seasonal craft beer brews.
+From noon to 8 p.m., enjoy activities, delicious food and seasonal craft beer brews.
 Authentic Oktoberfest entertainment will be offered throughout the day, featuring live performances from regional and folk bands, spirited Bavarian contests, children’s activities and games, and a lively atmosphere inspired by Germany’s renowned fall celebration.
 Admission is free.
 Beer garden access requires a wristband (for ages 21+), with IDs checked upon entry.

 20, 2025/ The Friends of Pathways Pass Bash at The Stagecoach Bar - Cross-country cyclists, freeriders and downhillers are all welcome to gather for a great day of mountain biking.
 Friends of Pathways and Hoback Sports will have tents set up in the front yard of The Stagecoach Bar and shuttles will be running on Teton Pass, delivering mountain bikers to trailheads on the pass.
 An adult must accompany children.